 Plus, here’s how to detox naturally to eliminate mold from your body:

-- Use binders and sequestering agents such as activated charcoal, bentonite clay, chlorella, zeolite, and cholestyramine bind to mycotoxins and remove them.
+- Use binders and sequestering agents such as activated charcoal, bentonite clay, chlorella, and zeolite to bind mycotoxins and remove them.
 They also help to prevent the reabsorption of mycotoxins in the gut.
+See the video below to learn more.

 - Take probiotics like Lactobacillus rhamnosus which can degrade or bind certain species of aflatoxin.